forestgrape/coronavirus/index.md

 <!-- 5.12.21: As RNA vaccines turned out they don't tame SARS-CoV-2, from a coronavirus perspective alone one should stop mass vaccination.-->

 - 20./21.12.
 Formulations improved across the page.
-A few formulations about were/still are dramatic, these were written months ago in a different situation and with a different audience in mind, sorry.
+A few formulations about were/still are too dramatic, these were written months ago in a different situation and with a different audience in mind, sorry & reformulations on the way.
 Feedback of any kind, especially improvement suggestions, is always welcome (witotraub@gmail.com/@runbox.com).

 - 20.12.
 Correctly linked [Omicron chapter](2_biological/omicron.md) and moved the announcement to [Recent Topics](#recent-topics-added).